 In humility consider others better than yourself.
 (Phil.
 2:3)

 The struggle is about becoming fully convinced in one's own mind, in a way that honors God, and to be tolerant about others whose conviction is different.

 Generally, scientists are not foolish or stubborn people who close their eyes to the truth because they want to defend some dogma like evolution.
-The best scientists (or at least most of them) have a strong desire to know the Truth and they have an excellent training in checking something with a ring of truth for its reliability.
+The best scientists (or at least most of them) have a strong desire to know the Truth and they have an excellent training in checking something with a ring of truth (or falsity) for its reliability.
 Because it is so easy to arrive at unfounded conclusions and be misled by one's own preconceptions and intuitions, a lot of precaution is taken to minimize the likelihood of being wrong.
 Only what passes such precautions successfully over a sufficiently long time is taken as trustworthy.